mefrem/mefrem.github.io/_pages/about.md

 **I'm Max Efremov.**

-I'm an <a href="https://calendly.com/maxim-efremov/complimentary-session-max">executive coach</a> based in Austin, TX who works with high impact leaders.
+I'm an <a href="https://calendly.com/maxim-efremov/complimentary-session-max">executive coach</a> based in Austin, TX.

 Most of my clients are founders and entrepreneurs, all of whom want to go deep.
-Working with me, they awaken to their deepest wisdom, unlocking new levels of growth and accomplishment beyond what they thought possible.
+Working with me, they awaken to—and stabilize—their deepest wisdom, unlocking new levels of growth, accomplishment, and peace.

-When I'm not coaching, I'm learning to cook, training gymnastics, hosting events and workshops, and hiking the Greenbelt Trails.
-I keep some of the stuff I write on this website--I hope you enjoy.
+When I'm not coaching, I'm training gymnastics, martial arts, and hosting events.
+I keep some of what I write on this website--I hope you enjoy.
 <br><br>